Microsoft Teams

 Register a new application using the Azure portal

 The application must be registered with the identity provider for the identity provider to be aware that a specific app is attempting to access user information.
-The configuration necessary for the application to interface with the Microsoft identity platform is then made available when it registers with Azure Active Directory (Azure AD).
+The configuration necessary for the application to interface with the Microsoft identity platform is then made available when it registers with Microsoft Entra ID (formally Azure AD).
 You can learn more about this at learn.microsoft.com/application-model

 • Sign in to the Azure portal using either an enterprise account.